 Choose a paper stock

-Touch is a powerful sense and prominent feature of menus.
-To achieve a quality, high-end feel you should choose a paper weight of 100 lb.
+Touch is a powerful sense and many successful eateries cater to their diners’ sense of touch.
+To achieve a quality, high-end feel you should choose a paper weight of 100 lb. or higher.
 You should also consider color and texture:

 - Kraft paper offers a rustic look and feel